Head of Department

 Geography is an exciting and highly relevant topic to learn in today’s world.
-Here at Cornwallis Academy, we aim to ensure students are engaged in the learning of various geographical concepts.
-We thrive to ensure that students develop a passion for the subject and progress in the various human and physical geography topics that are covered.
+Here at Cornwallis Academy, we aim to ensure students are engaged in the learning of Geography and therefore we learn various geographical concepts.
+We thrive to ensure that students develop a passion for the subject and progress in all aspects.
 Geography is a highly sought after qualification and has become a focal point for many employers.

 Key Stage 3

 Key Stage 3 Overview: